At Night All Blood Is Black: Plot

 Alfa Ndiaye and his adopted brother Mademba Diop are Senegalese Tirailleurs fighting in World War I. One day, Alfa jokes about the Diop family's totem, the peacock, stating that it is cowardly when compared to the Ndiaye family's lion.
 Wanting to prove his bravery, Mademba charges into battle and is disemboweled.
-Mademba asks Alfa to kill him repeatedly, but Alfa is unable to do so.
+Mademba repeatedly asks Alfa to kill him, but Alfa is unable to do so.
 After Mademba's death, Alfa captures German soldiers and disembowels them.
 When they beg for death, he kills them, granting them a mercy he was unable to give to Mademba.
 He then brings their severed hands and rifles back to camp.

 At first, he is hailed as a hero for his bravery, but his fellow soldiers quickly realize that he is spiraling into madness and become afraid of him.
 After the seventh severed hand, the commander orders Alfa to take one month's leave.
 While being treated in a psychiatric hospital by Dr. François, Alfa reminisces about his childhood and life in Senegal.
 He buries his collection of mummified hands, then rapes and kills Dr. François's daughter.

 The narrative abruptly shifts to recount a Senegalese story about a fickle princess and a sorcerer without scars.
 The narrative meditates on the meaning of stories within stories and the difficulty of translation.
 The narrator speaks in the voice of Mademba, believing he is now living in Alfa's body.